From simplicial Chern-Simons theory to the shadow invariant II: Transition to the `` -theory point of view''

 The remaining steps for discretizing the RHS of Eq. \eqref{eq_WLO_BF_Eversion} can be carried out easily (as in in Secs \ref{subsec4.6}--\ref{subsec4.9} above).
 There is only one exception: since we are now working with ``full ribbons'' it will be necessary to use an additional regularization procedure, cf. Remark \ref{rm_Step5_full_ribbon} in Sec. \ref{subsec5.5} above.

 We then arrive at a rigorous version $\WLO^{disc}_{rig}(L)$ of $\WLO(L)$ and its normalization

-In view of the heuristic formula Eq. \eqref{eq2.51} we expect that for $k \ge \cg$ we have\footnote{Here $|\cdot|$ is the shadow invariant for $\cG$ and $k$; recall that we write the group $\tilde{G}$ now simply as $G$, i.e. without the $\sim$}
+In view of the heuristic formula Eq. \eqref{eq2.51} we expect that for $k \ge \cg$ we have\footnote{Here $|\cdot|$ is the shadow invariant for $\cG$ and $k$; recall that we write the Lie algebra $\tilde{\cG}$ now simply as $\cG$, i.e. without the $\sim$}

 and in contrast to the situation in Theorem \ref{main_theorem} there is now a reasonable chance that Eq. \eqref{eq_maintheorem_BF} even holds for general simplicial ribbon links $L$ in $\cK \times \bZ_N$.